 At the same time, the roof of the theatre was converted to a "Jardin de Danse" ("Dance Garden"), and the Foxtrot originated there.
 As part of his act downstairs, Harry Fox was doing trotting steps to ragtime music, and people referred to his dance as "Fox's Trot."

 The Foxtrot has been called the most significant development in all of ballroom dancing.
 The combination of quick and slow steps permits more flexibility and gives much greater dancing pleasure than the one-step and two-step, which it largely replaced.
 Part of Foxtrot's versatilityand the source of some of the trickiness in learning itis the fact that Foxtrot has some 6-count moves and some 8-count moves, even though the music is in eights.
-Correct transitioning between these two lengths of steps can be an adventure!
+Correct transitioning between these two lengths of moves can be an adventure!

 |